 - Chips and guacamole or your favorite salsas!

-This is easily one of our all time favorite taco recipes!
+This is easily one of my all-time favorite taco recipes!
 For more Taco Tuesday inspiration, consider trying the following:

 - 20 Minute Chorizo Tacos